sfayn2/sfayn_gqlserver/README.md

     > CustomerDetailsSnapshot and CustomerAddressesSnapshot can be synced from (Optional):
         - Manual frontend sync during checkoutItems or changeDestination

-    > OMS Webhook receiver setup is available by request, as different systems use diferent signature formats and authorization schems.
+    > Ask us to setup webhook support for your signature format.
 A shared secret will be issued for secure integration

 ## Installation
 ```